steltenpower/PowerGists/README.md

 - no updates

 WEDDING BY EMBEDDING:
-- general web embeds
+- 'general web embeds'; _show photo, video, webrtc communication, data feed, etc_
-- and specific notebook code cells
+- "and notebook specific code cells" ; _animation of external programs turning into internal cells_

 CONVERT OR NOT?:
-- you can convert notebooks into many common formats
+- "you can convert notebooks into many common formats" _docx PDF dashboards view-only-notebooks etc_
-- or convert people into using them directly
+- "or invite people into using them directly _notebooks for training, testing, reviewing, publishing" ; _show logos for carpentries, codecheck, etc_
-- Try Jupyter, Rnotebook and Observable
+- "Try Jupyter, Rnotebook, observableHQ, and take a peek at what extensions are available" ; _show logos for Jupyter, Rnotebook, ObservableHQ, nbconvert, fast_ai?_

 NOW INTERESTED IN SEEING SOME ACTUAL ACTION?:
 ===